samuzora/resume/template.typ

   Conducted an exploration of the applications of Large Language Models in red- and blue-team cybersecurity, including code analysis, incident response, and safer high-interaction honeypots

+  #experience-header([Intern, Ensign Infosecurity], [Feb 2025 - Apr 2025])

+  Interned at *Ensign Labs* under the Vulnerability Research team.
+Conducted a VR exercise on a family of TP-Link routers, finding 1 undisclosed LAN-side vulnerability and 1 attack surface that can be chained with other vulnerabilities, both of which lead to remote code execution as root in the router.

+  Reverse-engineered and documented previously undocumented inner workings of the TP-Link router, aiding future research on similar router models.
 ]

 #let cves = () => [